ethanwongca/hai_work/README.md

-# Human AI-Interaction Work
+# Human Artificial Intelligence Interaction

-This repository contains all the code developedand documentation written during my directed studies on Human-AI Interaction.
+This repository contains all the code developed and documentation written during my directed studies on Human-AI Interaction.
 The code is organized into several directories, each addressing different aspects of the project.

-## Directory Structure
+## Directory Overview

 ### 1. `preprocessing`
 This folder includes all the functions and scripts used to transform raw Tobii data, sampling at 120 Hz, into the necessary inputs for VTNet.
 It covers: